 If you give it some thought, you’ll realize that olive oil is basically just a fruit juice, particularly unrefined, extra virgin olive oil.
 As such, like all fruit juices, olive oil can go bad.

-Olive oil can spoil within three months or last for three years, depending on the type of olive and the time of the harvest.
+Olive oil can spoil within three months or last for three years, depending on the type of olive, the processing method and the time of the harvest.

-How To Store Olive Oil
+How To Tell If Olive Oil Is Bad

 If you notice any of your regular cooking times or temperatures being thrown off, or if the oil starts to smoke, it may be too oxidized to keep.
 Discard and get a fresh bottle for consistent flavor and cook time.